-This reaction is common and normal.
-Sorry to say the bar exam is scary.
+This is common and normal.
+Sorry to say that the bar exam is scary.
 Accept and expect this.

-Memorization the rules (and issues!) is good, but don't fixate solely on it.
-It's just a cost of admission, minimum requirement, the beginning of your prep.
+Memorizing the rules (and issues!) is good, but don't fixate solely on it.
+Memorizing the law is just a cost of admission, minimum requirement, the beginning of your prep.
 It's busy work.
+Knowing the law is different from knowing how to use the law.